ggciag/mandyoc/docs/files/theory.rst

 	:align: center
 	:alt: Flowchart

-	Flowchart showing the steps MANDYOC takes to solve the equations of conservation of mass, momentum and energy.
+	Flowchart showing the steps *Mandyoc* takes to solve the equations of conservation of mass, momentum and energy.

-:numref:`mandyocscheme` shows that once the code starts running and the input files are read (``param.txt`` and the ASCII input files), MANDYOC uses the effective viscosity field :math:`\eta` (:eq:`effective-eta`) to calculate the velocity field :math:`u` and checks if the convergence condition satisfies the tolerance :math:`tol` as shown in :eq:`tol` :cite:`thieulot2014`.
+:numref:`mandyocscheme` shows that once the code starts running and the input files are read (``param.txt`` and the ASCII input files), *Mandyoc* uses the effective viscosity field :math:`\eta` (:eq:`effective-eta`) to calculate the velocity field :math:`u` and checks if the convergence condition satisfies the tolerance :math:`tol` as shown in :eq:`tol` :cite:`thieulot2014`.

 .. math::
 	:label: tol